avidLearnerInProgress/python-automation-scripts/README.md

   17. Cryptocurrency Converter: Uses cryptocompare api to perform various operations on cryptocurrency rates
   18. URL Shortener API: Performs url shortening using various services like goo.gl, bit.ly, tinyurl.com and is.gd
   19. Google News Scraper: Search for google news from terminal
-  20. Youtube Downloaders: Fetches user queries from youtube using google api and downloads them using youtube-dl
+  20. Youtube Downloader: Fetches user queries from youtube using google api and downloads them using youtube-dl
+  21. Terminal Dictionary: Searches for word from terminal and displays its meaning to user